Search programs

 01

-Nicholls State University
+Kent State University

 Discover More Options

 This list features some of the best online RN-to-BSN programs at top colleges across the country.
-Each school featured is a nonprofit, accredited institution — either public or private — with a high standard of academic quality for post-secondary institutions.
+Each school featured is a nonprofit, accredited institution — either public or private — with a high standard of academic quality for postsecondary education.
 The programs on our list are accredited by professional organizations dedicated to quality nursing education like the Commission on Collegiate Nursing Education (CCNE) and the Accreditation Commission for Education in Nursing (ACEN).

-We evaluated each school’s program on tuition costs, admission, retention and graduation rates, faculty, and reputation as well as the student resources provided for online students.
-Then we calculated the Intelligent Score on a scale of 0 to 100.
+We evaluated each school’s program on admission, retention, and graduation rates as well as tuition costs, faculty, reputation, and the resources provided for online students.
+Then, we calculated the Intelligent Score on a scale of 0 to 100.
 Read more about our ranking methodology.

 What Can You Expect from an Online RN-to-BSN Degree Program?